MDHearingAid vs Eargo

 On the hunt for new hearing aids?
 We know the search can be overwhelming with all the options on the market, so we’re here to help narrow down your choices.
-Today, we’re comparing two providers that simplify and innovate the way users can purchase hearing aids: MDHearingAid and Eargo.
+Today, we’re comparing two providers that simplify and innovate the way users can purchase hearing aids: MDHearing and Eargo.
 Read on as we get into how these providers measure up!

-MDHearingAid and Eargo offer customers an interesting alternative to the typical “Brick and Mortar” hearing aid or audiology shop.
+MDHearing and Eargo offer customers an interesting alternative to the typical “Brick and Mortar” hearing aid or audiology shop.
 There’s no need to visit a hearing specialist in person for a test or to purchase your devices; you can do everything online.
 Both companies offer online hearing tests that, in our evaluation, yielded results similar to a standard in-person test.
 They also both provide remote follow-up care, so you can get your hearing aids adjusted and have any questions answered from the comfort of your home.

 Both providers are best suited for mild to moderate hearing loss and first-time hearing aid users, so those with more complex or severe hearing loss will want to consider other top hearing aid providers.

-One important difference between the two providers is that MDHearingAid doesn’t offer customizable models, as they take a one-size-fits-most approach.
+One important difference between the two providers is that MDHearing doesn’t offer customizable models, as they take a one-size-fits-most approach.
 Eargo offers solutions fitted to your ear anatomy, so if your ears don’t fit the “typical” mold, they may be a better fit.
-MDHearingAid also only offers behind-the-ear (BTE) hearing aids, so if you’re looking for a more discreet style, Eargo will be the better pick.
+MDHearing offers behind-the-ear (BTE) and in-the-ear (ITE) hearing aids, while Eargo only offers in-the-ear models.
+If you’re looking for a BTE model, MDHearing will be the better pick.
 We’ll get into more detail about both companies’ products below!

-MDHearingAid offers four models of BTE hearing aids.
+MDHearing offers three models of BTE hearing aids and two ITE options.
 Each model comes with different levels of tech and features, so you can find a hearing aid that fits both your budget and your lifestyle.
 There are basic, budget options for users who want to keep things simple, and rechargeable models with Bluetooth and smartphone compatibility for those who want the bells and whistles.
-We like that MDHearaingAid sells hearing aids individually and in pairs, whereas Eargo only sells their devices in pairs.
+We like that MDHearing sells hearing aids individually and in pairs, whereas Eargo only sells their devices in pairs.
 For users who only need one hearing aid, you’ll be able to save on the cost, and you won’t have an extra device lying around that never gets used.

 Eargo gets the nod for innovative designs and for sticking with their niche.
 When I reviewed them, their in-house folks made it clear that if they feel they can’t fit you well based on your hearing test, they will suggest you seek alternatives, and I appreciate that honesty.
 I also really like that even though their devices are very small and discreet, they are rechargeable and can be adjusted remotely, which isn’t the case for all small hearing aids.
 If you’re concerned about looks, Eargo wins the race as their device is just about invisible in most ears.